 If you want to test your app on a mobile device, download the Thunkable Live app on the Apple App Store on iOS devices or the Google Play store for Android devices.
 Once you download the app on your mobile device, open the app, login to your Thunkable account, and select the app you just created.

 That’s all folks!
 How did your child enjoy building their first mobile app?
 Want to learn more?
-In My First Mobile Apps Levels 1, 2, and 3, we continue to dive into the world of mobile development.
-By the end of Level 1, you will be able to create fun graphic games like a Fruit Ninja clone!
+In My First Mobile Apps Parts 1, 2, and 3, we continue to dive into the world of mobile development.
+By the end of Part 1, you will be able to create fun graphic games like a Fruit Ninja clone!
 Along the way, we cover key computer science concepts.

-In Level 2, we continue to build graphical games and even start to build apps that utilize the internet.
-By the end of Level 3, we will create a multiplayer game!
-Sign up for My First Mobile Apps Level 1 here, where in the first lesson you will create an app that can take a picture and then use computer vision to recognize what you took a picture of!
+In Part 2, we continue to build graphical games and even start to build apps that utilize the internet.
+By the end of Part 3, we will create a multiplayer game!
+Sign up for My First Mobile Apps Part 1, where in the first lesson you will create an app that can take a picture and then use computer vision to recognize what you took a picture of!

 Brought to you by Brandon Lim, Instructor at Create & Learn